-Settings.
 Examples of organizations that require large databases are educational institutions, banks and financial institutions, telecommunications companies, insurance companies, governmental agencies, and large-scale retail businesses.

-Roles.
 Although variously defined, depending on experience and position, a database administrator’s role usually has several core functions:

-- Ensures data security by preventing unauthorized access, backing up the data, and otherwise protecting it from accidental loss
+Ensure data security by preventing unauthorized access, backing up the data, and otherwise protecting it from accidental loss

-Types.
 The most common types of database administrators are system database administrators and application database administrators, although there are other specialties.

-- System Database Administrator.
+System Database Administrator.
 The system database administrator may be involved with installing the database, managing storage, and tuning the database management system parameters for optimal performance.

-- Application Database Administrator.
+Application Database Administrator.
 By comparison, the application database administrator focuses on executing specific database applications rather than setting up and maintaining the database.

-Steps to Become a Database Administrator
+How to Become a Database Administrator, Step by Step

 When considering how to become a database administrator, know that education is critical.
 Most positions require at least a bachelor’s degree, with some positions also requiring a certification in specific database systems.